BrockDSL/Step-by-Step-guide-to-Open-Refine/README.md

 * Press “OK”
 * You will see the new column name, **Customer Last Name** is added right next to the “Customer Name” column.
 * To remove the column “ Customer Name”, click on the small triangle on "Customer Name" column.
 Select "Edit Column" -> "Remove this column" option.
 The " Customer Name" column will be removed.
-You will have **Customer Last Name** and **Customer First Name** columns for further analysis.

 ![Transformed into customer first and last name](3.2.jpg)